 The Orange Order has said it hopes a new plan could resolve the current impasse over a controversial parade at a north Belfast flashpoint.

-Its ‘Twaddell Initiative’ promises full and open dialogue with nationalist residents but warns that negotiations will only happen after Orangmen complete the last leg of a contentious loyalist march in Ardoyne.
+Its ‘Twaddell Initiative’ promises full and open dialogue with nationalist residents if Orangemen are allowed to complete the last leg of a parade past Ardoyne which they say they were blocked from completing in July.

-“A few moments of tolerance on a quiet Saturday morning can move the situation forward and create a positive platform, both for the 2014 parades and the Haass talks,” a statement said.
+“A few moments of tolerance on a quiet Saturday morning can move the situation forward and create a positive platform, both for the 2014 parades and the Haass talks,” the Order said in a statement.

 The Orange statement added: “We believe the time is right to launch this initiative to resolve the present impasse and address the unique situation that the Parades Commission determination created at Woodvale.